AgnostiqHQ/covalent/CONTRIBUTING.md

 ### How and when to open a Pull Request

-Pull requests should be done as soon as the implementation on an issue has started on the feature branch (Learn more about [how to open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)).
+Pull requests should be done as soon as the implementation on an issue has started on the feature branch.
+(Learn more about [how to open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).)

 ## Linking Pull Request to issue number